HomeHealthOfficial Black Health Matters Breast Cancer Screening Guide

 For Those at High Risk

 Prevention and early detection are even more crucial if you are at higher risk.
-Thankfully, there are ways you can stay one step ahead.
+Fortunately, there are ways you can stay one step ahead.
 Genetic testing is becoming more common and may even be covered by some insurance plans.
 Your provider may suggest taking medications if you test positive for cancer-causing genes.

 While a more drastic approach, your provider may also discuss preventative surgery.
 This will largely depend on family history and genetic testing to determine the most likely type of breast cancer you would develop.
 Race, a prior diagnosis, and other factors could also play a role, but surgery comes with its own risks and should be considered carefully.